adamholst/-OLD-adamholst.github.io/_posts/2020-09-26-THM-Overpass2.md

 ![](/images/op2-user.png)

 ## `3.4` What's the root flag?
-If you did a `ls -la` in james' home directory then you would of seen a hidden binary named `.suid_bash` with the sticky bit set.
+If you did a `ls -la` in james' home directory then you would of seen a hidden binary named `.suid_bash` with the SUID bit set.
 Seems like a quick way for the attacker to escalate to root, so let's try it out ourselves.
 ![](/images/op2-root.png)

 Boom, just like that we got root and we can get the last flag.